 For lost goods

 A claim can only be undertaken once the Carrier has declared the goods to be "lost".
 All loss claims must be reported within 30 days of the delivery date (including day of delivery).
-We strongly advise that you contact us as soon as possible, and preferably within 7 days.
+We strongly advise that you contact us as soon as possible, and preferably within 7 days of the scheduled delivery date.

 In order to pursue your claim, we will need the following:

 Proof of value for the entire consignment (receipt or purchase invoice).
-Please note that this must be your cost price and not your sales price; only the replacement value or repair of the goods will be paid.
+Please note that that this must represent the cost and not your sales (retail) price.
+Only the replacement value or repair cost of the goods will be paid.

 We aim to process all claims as quickly as possible.
 Once we have received all relevant documentation and evidence, we endeavour to make you an offer within 2-3 working days.
 Once the offer is accepted, we process payments via BACS within 5 working days.